josh-h/sailmq/docs/en/FAQ.md

 Reason: Fastjson version is too low to allow the broadcast consumer to load local offsets.json, causing the consumer boot failure.
 Damaged fastjson file can also cause the same problem.

-Solution: Fastjson version has to be upgraded to rocketmq client dependent version to ensure that the local offsets.json can be loaded.
-By default offsets.json file is in /home/{user}/.rocketmq_offsets.
+Solution: Fastjson version has to be upgraded to sailmq client dependent version to ensure that the local offsets.json can be loaded.
+By default offsets.json file is in /home/{user}/.sailmq_offsets.
 Or check the integrity of fastjson.

 ### 3. What is the impact of a broker crash.